 Please check your email account regularly.
 Successful applicants will receive all recruitment related correspondence via the email account registered on the application form.

-The NHS Wales Quality Assurance Improvement Team (QAIT) is the operational arm of the NHS Wales National Collaborative Commissioning Unit (NCCU).
-The QAIT are responsible for the performance management of the 2 National Framework Agreements for Adult and CAMHS Mental Health & Learning Disability Hospitals as well as the National Framework Agreement for Adult Mental Health and Learning Disability Care Homes.
+The NHS Wales Quality Assurance Improvement Service (QAIS) is the operational arm of the NHS Wales National Collaborative Commissioning Unit (NCCU).
+The QAIS are responsible for the performance management of the 2 National Framework Agreements for Adult and CAMHS Mental Health & Learning Disability Hospitals as well as the National Framework Agreement for Adult Mental Health and Learning Disability Care Homes.

-An exciting secondment opportunity has arisen within the National Collaborative Commissioning Unit's Quality Assurance Improvement Team.
-The QAIT have recently been successful in applying for additional funding for 1 WTE clinical posts via an Invest to Save bid to Welsh Government.
-The successful bid has allowed the QAIT to expand the team via a 2 year Fixed term/secondment opportunity.
+An exciting secondment opportunity has arisen within the National Collaborative Commissioning Unit's Quality Assurance Improvement Service.
+The QAIS have recently been successful in applying for additional funding for 1 WTE clinical posts via an Invest to Save bid to Welsh Government.
+The successful bid has allowed the QAIT to expand the team via a Fixed term/secondment opportunity.